Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ●Review:

-Even though it's light, it has a firm footing and excellent edge grip.
-I think it's a model that can handle any condition, from sharp turns on packed snow to ungroomed powder and moguls, except for deep powder.
-The speed range is higher with the ELIXIR-E.
+Despite being lightweight, it has a firm feel underfoot and excellent edge grip.
+I think this model can handle everything from sharp turns on groomed snow to ungroomed powder and moguls, and is suitable for almost any condition except deep powder.
+The ELIXIR-E has a higher speed range.

 ①DALBELLO KRYPTON 130 TIID